-Yes, most people feel guilty about the way they're coping during the pandemic.
+Yes, many people feel guilty about the way they're coping during the pandemic.

 Before reading the rest of this post, please complete the following quiz to assess your level of functioning during this pandemic.
 Keep track of how many times you answer "yes" to the following items.

-Since the pandemic started, have you had multiple episodes in which you:
+Since the pandemic started, have you had episodes in which you:

 - Planned productive activities that you haven’t been able to get yourself to start or complete?